emk/rdf-agraph/README.md

 [sna]: http://www.franz.com/agraph/support/documentation/v4/python-tutorial/python-tutorial-40.html#Social Network Analysis
 [spira]: http://spira.rubyforge.org/

+## Comparisons of rdf-agraph with other gems

+These comparisons were correct (to the best of my knowledge) at the time of writing.
+However, things are moving quickly in the RDF.rb community, so this information may be out of date!

+### agraph vs. rdf-agraph

+`rdf-agraph` is a wrapper around [phifty's `agraph` gem][agraph_gem], which provides a low-level interface to AllegroGraph over HTTP.

+* `agraph` provides a richer API for working with geometric primitives, which we don't yet export.
+* `rdf-agraph` provides bulk loads, bulk deletes, a Ruby-based query builder, and better support for Social Network Analysis.
+* `agraph` works with raw, serialized RDF values.
+URLs, for example are represented as `"<http://example.com/>"` and strings are represented as `"\"Hello\""`.
+The `rdf-agraph` gem uses high-level Ruby objects defined by RDF.rb.
+* `rdf-agraph` is compatible with the huge range of RDF formats and repositories supported by RDF.rb.

+### rdf-sesame vs. rdf-agraph

+`rdf-sesame` is the standard RDF.rb Sesame driver.
+At the time of writing, it has very few optimizations.

+* `rdf-sesame` does not support bulk inserts, bulk deletes, or optimized queries.  `rdf-agraph` supports all of these.
+* `rdf-sesame` tends to silently ignore network errors and return default values.
+* At the time of writing, `rdf-sesame` sends HTTP requests of the form `GET http://example.com/path HTTP/1.1`, which do not work with AllegroGraph.

+### sparql-client vs. rdf-agraph

+`sparql-client` is the standard RDF.rb SPARQL client.

+* `sparql-client` does not implement the `RDF::Repository` interface.
+  Instead, it implements a custom SPARQL DSL (domain-specific language).
+  This means that it can perform sophisticated queries, but it can't update the contents of the repository.
+* `rdf-agraph` can run raw SPARQL and queries, but does not provide a complete DSL for building either kind of query.

 ## Installing AllegroGraph

 AllegroGraph runs on 64-bit Intel Linux systems.
 Mac and Windows users may